fortran-lang/fftpack/doc/specs/fftpack.md

 #### Return value

-The unnormalized inverse discrete Fourier transform.
+Returns a `real` and rank-1 array, the unnormalized inverse discrete Fourier transform.

 #### Example